jramkiss/jramkiss.github.io/_posts/drafts/_2021-06-18-approximate-bayesian-computing.md

 $$ p(\theta, s \mid s_{obs}) \propto K(\mid \mid s' - s_{obs} \mid \mid) p(s \mid \theta) p(\theta) $$

 Where $K$ is a kernel function that measures how far away $s'$ is from $s_{obs}$.

+[Blum, 2013](https://arxiv.org/pdf/1202.3819.pdf) gives a good review of ABC and talks about dimensionality reduction techniques with ABC.

 ### Rejection-Sampling